scottbpugh/quartet-ui/docs/overview.md

 ### What is the QU4RTET Desktop client

-The QU4RTET Desktop application allows you to interactthe core QU4RTET software and its modules for all your Level 4 Serialization administration needs.
+The QU4RTET Desktop application allows you to work with the core QU4RTET software and its modules for all your Level 4 Serialization administration needs.

 Using the QU4RTET Desktop application, you can: